narengan/cis/managing-for-security.md

 ```

 ### Obscure non-proxied origin records with non-standard names
-Any records that cannot be proxied through IBM CIS and still utilize your origin IP — such as FTP — can be secured with additional obfuscation.
-If you require a record to your origin that cannot be proxied by IBM CIS, use a non-standard name for this record.
-For example, instead of `ftp.example.com` use `[random word or-random characters].example.com` — this obfuscation makes dictionary scans of your DNS records less likely to expose your origin IP addreses.
+Any records that cannot be proxied through IBM CIS, and that still use your origin IP, such as FTP, can be secured by creating additional obfuscation.
+In particular, if you require a record for your origin that cannot be proxied by IBM CIS, use a non-standard name.
+For example, instead of `ftp.example.com` use `[random word or-random characters].example.com.` This obfuscation makes dictionary scans of your DNS records less likely to expose your origin IP addreses.

 ### Use separate IP ranges for HTTP and non-HTTP traffic if possible
-Some customers will use separate IP ranges for HTTP and non-HTTP traffic, allowing them to proxy all records pointing to their HTTP IP range and obscure all non-HTTP traffic with a different IP subnet.
+Some customers use separate IP ranges for HTTP and non-HTTP traffic, thereby allowing them to proxy all records pointing to their HTTP IP range, and to obscure all non-HTTP traffic with a different IP subnet.

 ## Best practice 2: Configure your Security Level selectively
 Your **Security Level** establishes the sensitivity of our **IP Reputation Database**.
 IBM CIS sees over 1 billion unique IP addresses every month, from more than 4 million websites, which allows our system to quickly and automatically identify malicious actors and prevent them from reaching your web assets.
 To prevent negative interactions or false positives, configure your **Security Level** by domain to heighten security where necessary, and to decrease it where appropriate.